laravel/cashier-stripe/UPGRADE.md

 Manually checking for events through the Stripe API and the `CASHIER_ENV` environment variable were removed in [#591](https://github.com/laravel/cashier/pull/591).
 Further more, support for the `VerifyWebhookSignature` middleware was added directly inside the `WebhookController`'s constructor.
 If you are using incoming webhooks you should verify the events with the middleware by setting the `STRIPE_WEBHOOK_SECRET` environment variable.

+If you added the `VerifyWebhookSignature` middleware directly on your webhook route you may remove it there.

 If you were using the `CASHIER_ENV` environment variable to test incoming webhooks you may disable the `STRIPE_WEBHOOK_SECRET` environment variable to achieve the same behavior.

 More information about verifying webhooks can be found [in the Cashier documentation](https://laravel.com/docs/5.7/billing#verifying-webhook-signatures).